snikket-im/snikket-server/docs/advanced/reverse_proxy.md

 It is important to get certificates correct when deploying Snikket behind a reverse proxy.
 Snikket needs to obtain certificates from Let's Encrypt in order to secure the non-HTTP services it provides.
-Be careful that your reverse proxy does not requests from Let's Encrypt that are intended for the Snikket service.
+Be careful that your reverse proxy does not intercept requests from Let's Encrypt that are intended for the Snikket service.

 # Configuration